 And you can’t make Pb & J without some jelly… Or in this case, strawberry chia seed jam.

-How to Make Strawberry Chia Seed Jam in 10 minutes
+Strawberry Chia Seed Jam in 10 minutes

 We’re using California Giant strawberries to whip up this super simple strawberry chia seed jam.
 And I promise, it’s easy.

 - Warm up 2 cups of strawberries in a saucepan over medium heat.
 Allow the strawberries to cook down for about 5 minutes, or until you can see the juices release and mixture start to bubble.

 - Use a potato masher (or equivalent) to mash the strawberries down.
 Add in lemon juice and chia seeds,then stir.